Demandflow/301-redirector/README.md

 3. *Optional:* Enter your domain (e.g., `https://www.example.com`) if your URLs include the full domain - this helps extract just the slug portion
    - If your URLs are already in slug format (e.g., "/path/to/page"), you can skip this step
 4. Add your old URLs using one or both of these methods:
-   - Upload a Screaming Frog CSV containing your old URLs (URLs with status codes 301 or 404 are automatically filtered out)
+   - Upload a Screaming Frog CSV containing your old URLs (URLs with status codes 301, 404, or 502 are automatically filtered out)
    - Manually add individual old URLs using the form below the upload
    - **Important:** If your site already has existing redirects in place, manually add these as old URLs to ensure they're included in your redirect management
 5. Add your new URLs using one or both of these methods:
-   - Upload a CSV with new URLs
+   - Upload a CSV with new URLs (URLs with status codes 301, 404, or 502 are automatically filtered out)
    - Manually add individual new URLs
 6. Review the table of old URLs and:
    - URLs needing attention are highlighted at the top with empty target fields